Nutritional value of kale includes abundant vitamins A, C and K.

 Let's be honest; the cabbage family does not have great flavour.
 Unless you dicky it up with onions and garlic, and your favourite spices, it's really rather dull.
 But they are full of great vitamins, minerals and phytochemicals; the stuff that prevents a toxic homocysteine buildup, reduces osteoarthritis and helps in your struggle not to get cancer.
 What it tastes like really should be immaterial.

 In short kale is a food that, if not daily, one should certainly be consuming several times a week.

 Kale is also rich in fibre and helps keep the stool soft and easy to pass.

 It comes in a wide range of varieties, each with their own special virtues; our first introduction was to the very tall kind; the only problem is that it was also the birds' favourite.

 The seeds germinate very easily, so it's not necessary to buy small plants; one of the great features of this brassica is that it grows equally well in the summer and winter; in fact, kale is a bit sweeter after a frost or two.

 Of course, it won't bear through a Chicago Christmas; how I remember the blizzard of '79 when the young chiropractic student had to ride on an ancient bicycle through three feet of snow to the local Red Lobster to keep the growing family fed; it was hard work being a waiter, student and father, all in one.

 Plant the tiny seeds a few inches apart in a shallow drill, and then thin them, transplanting into a row like that above.

 This is the short, curly variety; it lasts for months just as spinach does.
 There should be no shortage of your green organic foods in the garden.

 That's the tail end of a pole bean crop on the fence behind the curly kale.
-Once I've saved the bean seed, a crop of winter peas will go in; plenty of legumes help to provide an ample supply of protein, reducing our reliance on red meat.
+The trick is to save bean seed, a crop of winter peas will go in; plenty of legumes help to provide an ample supply of protein, reducing our reliance on red meat.